coinstopio/coinstopio.docs/docs/Ledger/LedgerTools/HODL.md

 2. Select **Keyboard layout**.
 Press both buttons to enter.
 3. Select the layout of your computer keyboard.
 Qwerty, Qwerty Int’l and Azerty are supported.
 Press both buttons to confirm.

-_Note:_ _Repeat this step after switching to another keyboard layout._
+>Repeat this step after switching to another keyboard layout

-Step 4.
+### Step 4.
 Select crypto asset and address format

 1. Select **New address** from the main menu.
 Press both buttons to enter.
 2. Select a cryptocurrency.
 Press both buttons to enter.
 3. Select an address format.
 This option depends on the selected cryptocurrency.
 Bitcoin supports Legacy, Segwit and Bech32 address formats.

-Step 5.
+### Step 5.
 Select account and address index

 1. Check the account and index shown on the device display as **/account/index****.** Example: **/0/0** indicates that the **first** **address** of the **first account** is selected, since accounts and indexes start counting from zero.